alanlab1/cosmetics-inventory-system/README.md

 ## Description
 A C++ console application that manages a cosmetics inventory and generates structured sales reports.
 The program provides menu-driven options to display the full report, filter products by category, filter by maximum price, and compute summary statistics.
+This project was built as part of my CIS-121 coursework to apply core C++ programming concepts to a real-world business-style reporting system.

 ## Features
 - Menu-driven report system